NVIDIA-Omniverse/OpenUSD-Code-Samples/CONTRIBUTING.md

   - If introducing a new component, such as a plugin, provide a test sample to verify the functionality.

 - Make sure that you can contribute your work to open source (no license and/or patent conflict is introduced by your code).
-You will need to [`sign`](#signing-your-work) your commit.
+You will need to [`sign-off`](#signing-your-work) your commit.

 - Thanks in advance for your patience as we review your contributions; we do appreciate them!